King Charles heads to Germany on first overseas trip as monarch

 Macron has suggested Charles' visit to France could be rescheduled for the summer.

-(Reporting by Sarah Marsh; Additional reporting by William James and Michael Holden; Editing by Bernadette Baum)
+(Reporting by Sarah Marsh and Phil Noble; Additional reporting by William James and Michael Holden; Editing by Bernadette Baum)

 ((sarah.marsh@thomsonreuters.com; +49 30 220133621; Reuters Messaging: sarah.marsh.thomsonreuters.com@reuters.net))